Can cats eat chicken liver?

 What about other chicken pieces?

-Cats can eat chicken breast, thighs, necks.
+Cats can eat chicken breast, thighs and necks.
 The meat can be fed raw or cooked.

 Cooked chicken is highly palatable to cats, and I have used it myself to encourage a sick cat to eat.

-Veterinarians often prescribe a bland diet for your cat if he is recovering from an illness, particularly relating to his gastrointestinal tract.
-Chicken meat is usually recommended as it is bland, easy to digest and most cats love it.
+Veterinarians will sometimes prescribe a bland diet for a cat who is recovering from an illness or surgery, particularly relating to his gastrointestinal tract.
+Boiled chicken breast is usually recommended as it is bland, easy to digest and most cats love it.

 Chicken necks are great for your cat’s dental hygiene.
 I give my cats necks 2-3 mornings a week.
 Never give your cat cooked chicken bones, including necks.
 Cooked chicken bones become very dry and brittle and can easily splinter inside your cat’s mouth or gastrointestinal tract.